BA-CalderonMorales/dev-environment/README.md

 ## What is This?

 A containerized development environment that "just works" - giving you a consistent, reliable workspace across any machine.
 Think of it as your development environment in a box, but cooler.
+Think of this as a configurable "Coder"-like setup.
+Mostly used to gauge conversations with other devs and employers alike.
+There is some potential to utilize this for production down the road, but would need heavy tweaking by the community to make it a real deal sort of thing.

 ## Getting Started